-Dave is licensed to practice law in the Commonwealth of Massachusetts; the United States District Court, District of Massachusetts; the United States Court of Appeals for Veterans Claims and the United States Court of Appeals for the First Circuit.
+Dave is licensed to practice law in the Commonwealth of Massachusetts; the state of Connecticut; the United States District Court, District of Massachusetts; the United States Court of Appeals for Veterans Claims and the United States Court of Appeals for the First Circuit.
 Dave received his Juris Doctorate, summa cum laude, from Suffolk University Law School and his Bachelor of Arts from the George Washington University.
 Dave also has a master’s degree in National Security Studies from American Military University.

 Since 2020, Seth Caplan has served as NECTA’s Chief of Staff and Chief Financial Officer overseeing all financial aspects of the business as well as driving NECTA’s financial strategy and planning.

 Prior to joining NECTA, Seth was a Vice President of Alternative Investment Services at JP Morgan where he managed multiple global business units with a focus on creating and maintaining policies and procedures for the complex accounting teams.
 He also worked at Bank of New York Mellon as a Vice President in the Complex Accounting and Administration Group managing the partnership accounting and investor services teams.
 Seth also held senior manager roles at State Street Corporation and Bisys Hedge Fund Services.